Enjoying our puzzle hints?

 Why is “Pepperoncino” in the Yellow group?

-A type of hot pepper, commonly used in Italian cuisine
+A type of Italian hot pepper

 Blue group — BLUE CHARACTERS